To manage this complexity, version your API. Versioning helps you iterate faster when the needed changes are identified.

 A custom header (e.g. Accept-version) allows you to preserve your URIs between versions though it is effectively a duplicate of the content negotiation behavior implemented by the existing Accept header.

 Accept-version: v1 Accept-version: v2

 Versioning using Accept header

-Content negotiation may let you to preserve a clean set of URLs but you still have to deal with the complexity of serving different versions of content somewhere.
+Content negotiation may let you preserve a clean set of URLs but you still have to deal with the complexity of serving different versions of content somewhere.
 This burden tends to be moved up the stack to your API controllers which become responsible for figuring out which version of a resource to send.
 The end result tends to be a more complex API as clients have to know which headers to specify before requesting a resource.

 Accept: application/vnd.example.v1+json Accept: application/vnd.example+json;version=1.0

-In real world, an API is never going to be completely stable.
+In the real world, an API is never going to be completely stable.
 So it’s important how this change is managed.
 A well documented and gradual deprecation of API can be an acceptable practice for most of the APIs.